-Rush’s Clockwork Angels Tour (Roadrunner) is the iconic rock band’s fifth live album in ten years.
+With Clockwork Angels Tour (CD, digital), the iconic rock band have released their fifth live album in ten years.
 Which, even to longtime fans, might seem like overkill.
 But with the group trying something different this time around — something they’ve never done before, and may never do again — this concert collection is the most unique live album the band have released in ten years, perhaps ever.

 That is, until the recent tour in support of their 2012 album, Clockwork Angels.
 With that album featuring a string section on a handful of tracks, the band decided to bring a nine piece string section on the road.

 Even cooler, rather than just have them play the songs that originally had strings on them, the string section performs on all ten songs from the album that the band did during their show’s second set, as well as well as the older songs “Dreamline,” “Red Sector A,” and “YYZ,” the latter of which is easily the highlight of the tour.

 The only problem is that hearing real strings on those songs, especially the older ones, just makes the non-stringy tracks seem less special, especially “Tom Sawyer,” “The Spirit Of Radio,” and “2112,” which they played after the string set.
 And I would’ve paid good money to hear they do “Witch Hunt” with some strings.

 Even so, Rush’s Clockwork Angels tour also distinguishes itself for having a rather eclectic first set.
 During the first set, the band played a number songs they haven’t done in a while, or even all that often.
 And while such tunes as “Grand Designs,” “Territories,” and “The Analog Kid” don’t get the string treatment, their inclusion does make the first set the most esoteric that these guys have played in years.